vueuse/schema-org/docs/guide/how-it-works.md

 - **dateModified**: `string|Date` - The date the page was last modified.
 - **datePublished**: `string|Date` - The date the page was published
 - **image**: `string` - Will be used as the primaryImage of the page

-Each framework has their own way of setting up the meta on routes so consult your frameworks setup guide.

-## Global config

-When creating the client with `createSchemaOrg` you are able to provide global configuration which will be used to provide default values where applicable.

-The following options are used:

-- **canonicalHost**: `string`

-  The production URL of your site.
-This allows the client to generate all URLs for you and is important to set correctly.

-- **defaultLanguage**: `string`

-  Will set the `isLanguage` to this value for any Schema which uses it.
-Should be a valid language code, i.e `en-AU`

-- **defaultCurrency**: `string`

-  Will set the `priceCurrency` for [Product](/schema/product) Offer Schema.
-Should be a valid currency code, i.e `AUD`

-- **debug**: `boolean`

-  Will enable debug logs to be shown.